The regularity theory for the Mumford-Shah functional on the plane: Plan of the notes

 \section{Plan of the notes}

-We start the notes with Chapter \ref{ch:preliminaries}, which will collect a number of preliminary results which have their own independent interest but will also be instrumental in the proofs of the main theorems.
-We will in particular: \begin{itemize} \item state and prove some elementary bounds and maximum principles; \item state a fundamental density lower bound on the discontinuity set $K$, due to De Giorgi, Carriero, and Leaci, whose proof is deferred to the appendix; \item introduce the ``blow-up procedure'' and state some relevant compactness properties of minimizers, with most of the proofs deferred to the appendix; \item detail the variational identities stated in Section \ref{ss:critical-points} (whose proofs are given in the appendix) and derive a few important corollaries, in particular most of the monotonicity formulae. \end{itemize} Chapter \ref{ch:salti_e_tripunti} will prove the cases (b) and (c) of Theorem \ref{t:main} (cf. Subsection~\ref{ss:proof of (b)-(c) Theorem main}, see also Theorems~\ref{t:eps_salto_puro} and \ref{t:eps_tripunto} for slightly different statements).
-The proof in case (b) (e.g. for ``pure jumps'') essentially follows the approach of Ambrosio, Fusco, and Pallara, cf. \cite{AFP00}, but it must be noted that in our setting we can exploit the $1$-dimensionality of the set $K$ to take several shortcuts.
-For the case (c) of triple junctions we propose an approach which is different and new compared to that of David in \cite{david1996}.
-In particular we take advantage of the monotonicity formulae of the first chapter and of a ``blow-in'' argument which considerably simplifies the overall proof.
+We start the notes with Chapter~\ref{ch:preliminaries}, which will collect a number of preliminary results which have their own independent interest but will also be instrumental in the proofs of the main theorems.
+We will in particular: \begin{itemize} \item state and prove some elementary bounds and maximum principles; \item state a fundamental density lower bound on the discontinuity set $K$, due to De~Giorgi, Carriero, and Leaci, whose proof is deferred to the appendix; \item introduce the ``blow-up procedure'' and state some relevant compactness properties of minimizers, with most of the proofs deferred to the appendix; \item detail the variational identities stated in Section~\ref{ss:critical-points} (whose proofs are given in the appendix) and derive a few important corollaries, in particular most of the monotonicity formulae. \end{itemize} Chapter~\ref{ch:salti_e_tripunti} will prove the cases (b) and (c) of Theorem~\ref{t:main} (cf. Subsection~\ref{ss:proof of (b)-(c) Theorem main}, see also Theorems~\ref{t:eps_salto_puro} and \ref{t:eps_tripunto} for slightly different statements).
+Case (b) (e.g. the regularity at ``pure jumps'') was proved independently by David in \cite{david1996} and Ambrosio, Fusco, and Pallara in \cite{AFP97}.
+We essentially follow the approach of Ambrosio, Fusco, and Pallara, cf. the book \cite{AFP00}, but it must be noted that, while their arguments are written to cover the case of all dimensions, in our setting we exploit the $1$-dimensionality of the set $K$ to take several shortcuts.
+The case (c) of triple junctions was proved in \cite{david1996}.
+Here we propose an approach which is different and new, in particular we take advantage of the monotonicity formulae of the first chapter (due to David and L\'eger in \cite{DL02}) and of a ``blow-in'' argument which considerably simplifies the overall proof.